thetorie/thetorie.github.io/resume.md

 <h1>Education</h1>
- <p>Ph.D. in Critical and Comparative Studies in Music, 2021
+ <p>Doctor of Philosophy in Critical and Comparative Studies in Music, 2021
     <br>University of Virginia</p>
-<p>M.A.T in Museum Education, 2015
+<p>Master of Arts in Teaching Museum Education, 2015
 <br> The George Washington University</p>
-<p>BA in Music and Spanish, 2013
+<p>Bachelor of Arts in Music and Spanish, 2013
 <br>Moravian College</p>

   <h1>Presentations and Publications</h1>